2019-ncovgroup/ML-docking-dataframe-generator/README.md

-This pipeline generates ML dataframes for predicting docking scores from molecular features.
+This pipeline generates ML dataframes for predicting docking scores from molecular features.<br>
+This branch is called raw_data because in this version the raw docking scores were stored in a dir called raw_data.

 ## Getting started
 Clone the repo.